zhiliang-lin/academic-lin/content/home/teaching.md

 This is an example of using the *custom* widget to create your own homepage section.

-To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`.
+To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = true`.